VARoDeK/MyNotes/Newlib/CompileForVariousArchitectures/newlib_compile_for_arm.md

-# Compile Newlib for SPARC
+# Compile Newlib for ARM

 ---